Most frequently asked questions

-- What publishers databases are available for PlagScan
+- Which publisher databases are available for PlagScan?

 PlagScan's plagiarism search is based on four types of sources:

-World Wide Web: We cooperate with Microsoft for covering the world wide web.
+World Wide Web: We cooperate with Microsoft Bing to crawl the world wide web.
 Anything indexed by Bing is available for the check.
 Additionally, we deep scan academic sites and those of particular interest to our customers and thereby provide a unique coverage of internet content.